 - Candidate Generation:

-Generate candidates from 2 up to n-1
+Generate candidates from 2 up to n-1. - Divisibility Check:

-has no divisors in the specified range. - Result:
+Use all() to ensure x has no divisors in the specified range. - Result:

-A list of all prime numbers less than n
+A list of all prime numbers less than n is produced.

 3. Find the Most Frequent Element in a List